 It’s an odd thing holding hands and generally being affectionate in public.
-For many, it’s just a bit gross – something to be avoided by everyone.
+For many, it’s a little OTT – something to be avoided by everyone.
 But when you’re gay, the whole act of a PDA becomes a terrifying act of rebellion.

 I remember when I first started going out with my boyfriend about five years ago and I was innocently wide-eyed, holding his hand in public all the time.
 On our third or fourth date, an excited woman ran up to us to tell us how “brave” we were for doing what we were doing.
 Bit weird.

 Then a few months later, we were on our way to look at a flat in London when a group of kids – all male, maybe 15 or 16 – started laughing and shouting abuse at us.
 I gripped my boyfriend’s hand tighter as we picked up our pace and walked away.
 It was humiliating.